-The Bank's third annual self-assessment of its performance against these indicators is underway.
+The Bank's fourth annual self-assessment of its performance against these indicators is underway.
 Self-assessments are conducted in close consultation with the regulated industry.
-The Bank, in consultation with the entities it regulates, has developed two sets of metrics to allow assessment against the indicators - one focusing on its regulation of clearing and settlement facilities and the other on its regulation of retail payment systems.
+The Bank, in consultation with the entities it regulates, has developed two sets of metrics to allow assessment against the indicators - one focusing on its regulation of CS facilities and the other on its regulation of retail payment systems.
 Each year, regulated entities are asked to respond to a survey that seeks their feedback on these metrics and on the Bank's regulatory performance more broadly.
-This year, the Bank sought feedback from all licensed CS facilities, designated card schemes and a sample of card acquirers.
-The latter group was included for the first time this year, reflecting the introduction of regulatory requirements for acquirers in Standard No 3 of 2016.
-From next year, the Bank will also seek feedback from a sample of card issuers reflecting new regulatory requirements in Standard No 1 of 2016 and Standard No 2 of 2016
+This year, the Bank sought feedback from all licensed CS facilities, designated card schemes and a sample of card issuers and acquirers.
+This is the first time that the Bank has sought feedback from card issuers, reflecting new regulatory requirements in Standard No 1 of 2016 and Standard No 2 of 2016.

-The Bank appreciates the feedback that was provided by the respondents to the 2018 survey and will consider how best to incorporate and respond to that feedback in its self-assessment.
+The Bank appreciates the feedback that was provided by the respondents to the 2019 survey and will consider how best to incorporate and respond to that feedback in its self-assessment.
 Regulated entities will also be given the opportunity to provide feedback on the Bank's draft self-assessment before it is finalised.
-The self-assessment will then be provided to the Minister and published on the Bank's website by the end of 2018.
+The self-assessment will then be provided to the Minister and published on the Bank's website by the end of 2019.